beefytech/Beef_website/beef-lang.org/content/language-guide/datatypes/members.md

 ## Methods

 Method overloading is supported in Beef.
 For generic overloads, multiple versions of the same generic method are allowed if the constraints are different.
-If multiple generic methods match, one can be considered "better" if its contraints are a superset of another method's constaints, otherwise the overload selection is ambiguous.
+If multiple generic methods match, one can be considered "better" if its contraints are a superset of another method's constraints, otherwise the overload selection is ambiguous.

 Parameter values are immutable unless 'ref', 'out', or 'mut' specifiers are used.